nicklan/pnmixer/README.md

 ----------

 - On panel sizes of 21 and 22 pixels, the volume meter offset can be messed up (gtk3 only).
 This seems to be a gtk3 bug, not a PNMixer one.
 Also see [issue 136](https://github.com/nicklan/pnmixer/issues/136).

+You can also skim through the [issue tracker](https://github.com/nicklan/pnmixer/issues?q=is%3Aissue+is%3Aopen+label%3Abug).